2 Control flow, structs, modules and types

 2.3.3 The self method argument

-Is not mandatory to use this self argument.
+It is not mandatory to use this self argument.
 But why would you not use this self argument?
 There is no reason to not use it.
 Because the only way to get access to the data stored in the data members of your struct is to access them through this self argument.
-If you don’t need to use the data in the data members of your struct inside your method, then, you very likely don’t need a method, you can just simply declare this logic as a simple function, outside of your struct declaration.
+If you don’t need to use the data in the data members of your struct inside your method, you very likely don’t need a method.
+You can just declare this logic as a simple function, outside of your struct declaration.

 Take the Vec3 struct below.
 Inside this Vec3 struct we declared a method named distance().
 This method calculates the distance between two Vec3 objects, by following the distance formula in euclidean space.
 Notice that this distance() method takes two Vec3 objects as input, self and other.